DDMAL/ddmal.github.io/_research/The_Music_Listening_Histories_Dataset_(MLHD).md

 [MLHD Dataset in Compute Canada Globus endpoint](https://app.globus.org/file-manager?origin_id=6e604070-3009-11eb-b16c-0ee0d5d9299f&origin_path=%2F){:target="_blank"}

-A file with sha256 hashes per each of the 576 TAR files is provided to verify that the download was successful.
+A file with sha256 hashes per each of the 576 TAR files is provided to verify the integrity of the files.
 <br>

 ## Features for profiling and describing listeners in the Music Listening Histories Dataset

-Accompanying the full data of the MLHD, we also provide a set of text files with additional self-declared demographic information about the listeners, a set of features for describing their listening activity, and a set of features for describing their listening behaviour.
-The features in these files aim to characterize specific aspects of the listeners.
+Accompanying the MLHD full data, we also provide a set of text files with additional data aiming at characterizing specific aspects of the listeners.
+The data contains self-declared demographic information about the listeners, a set of features for describing their listening activity, and a set of features for describing their listening behaviour.

 Each text file comes with a header indicating the column names.
 The delimiter character is a tab.
 In order to protect the listeners' identities, all references to their usernames and Last.fm IDs have been anonymized with UUIDs.